mosidrum/Portfolio/README.md

-I would like to thank my coding partner at microverse that guided me through
+I would like to thank God almighty and my coding partner at microverse that guided me through

 <p align="right">(<a href="#readme-top">back to top</a>)</p>